 If you have already completed content and learning for all or part of a similar unit/s of competency that is deemed equivalent, you may be eligible for credit transfer.
-Credit transfer will be granted where you provide a transcript, a result notice, a certificate or a competency record, eg WorkCover white card.
+Credit transfer will be granted where you provide a transcript, a result notice, a certificate or a competency record, e.g. White Card NSW.